German election: Angela Merkel hits campaign trail with Armin Laschet | DW | 21.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The longtime chancellor has tried to stay out of the battle to replace her.
-But with her party struggling and the election days away, she's hit the campaign trail to put her star power to work for her would-be heir.
+But with her party struggling and the election days away, she's putting her star power to work to boost her would-be heir's fortunes.

 A cold, drenching rain didn't deter about 200 people from showing up at the old market square in Stralsund, a small, Hanseatic city on Germany's Baltic coast.
 Hiding under umbrellas and inside ponchos, they came for one of the final events of an election campaign that has been anything but predictable.